DEWI sungai

 Jason Houston

-Jason Houston’s photography and filmmaking explores how we live on the planet and with each other through community, culture, and the diversity of human experience.
+Jason Houston’s photography, filmmaking, and art celebrates the diversity of human experience through projects exploring how we live on the planet and with each other.
 Through his work, he is committed to art and action that seeks to deconstruct colonial worldviews and dismantle white supremacy culture.

 Dewi and Jason at the opening night of MY NAME IS NOT AMY at the Denver Film Festival. ©Jason DeWitt/DFF